volcano-sh/website/content/en/author/volcano/_index.md

 Kubernetes that are commonly required by many classes of high performance workload including:

--  Machine Learning/Deep Learning,
+-  Machine Learning/Deep Learning
--  Bioinformatics/Genomics, and
+-  Bioinformatics/Genomics
--  Other "big data" applications.
+-  Other "big data" applications

 These types of applications typically run on generalized domain frameworks like Tensorflow, Spark, PyTorch, MPI, etc, which Volcano integrates with.